 Arterial, venous, and diabetic ulcers require specialist wound care to help them heal and prevent complications.
 If you have a wound that needs attention, the board-certified specialists at Vascular Surgery Associates, LLC, can help.
 They have extensive experience in treating wounds and use minimally invasive procedures to address any underlying vascular disease.
-The practice has locations in Bel Air, Baltimore, Towson, Westminster, Elkton, Frederick, Ellicott City, Hampstead, Abingdon, and Lutherville, Maryland.
+The practice has locations in Bel Air, Baltimore, Towson, Westminster, Elkton, Frederick, Ellicott City, Hampstead, Abingdon, Columbia, and Lutherville, Maryland.
 For expert wound care, call the nearest office or schedule a consultation online today.

 Wound care at Vascular Surgery Associates, LLC, involves the expert treatment of leg ulcers.
 These treatment-resistant open sores are a common cause of long-term pain and loss of function, as they can be deep, slow to heal, and vulnerable to infection.

 Infected ulcers that don't receive specialist wound care may develop conditions like gangrene, where the tissues surrounding the ulcer start to die.
 The infection can also spread into your bones.
 If gangrene and infection are too advanced, the only solution may be amputation.

 Receiving the proper care for your wound is vital to speed up the healing process and prevent serious complications.

 The conditions that most often lead to a need for wound care services at Vascular Surgery Associates, LLC, are: